 Click on Sign In, then Request a PLUS Loan and provide your information.
 Click on Complete Master Promissory Note and select Parent PLUS.

-This loan is for parents or students to cover college expenses that are not covered by other financial aid resources.
-The Financial Aid Office strongly suggests exhausting other loan options before looking into Alternative Loans as they are not subject to federal loan regulations like Stafford and PLUS loans.
+These type of loans are for parents or students to cover college expenses that are not covered by other financial aid resources.
+The Financial Aid Office strongly suggests exhausting other loan options before looking into alternative loans as they are not subject to federal loan regulations like Stafford and PLUS loans.
 Interest rates, fees, and loan amounts are subject to your credit score and most students are required to have a cosigner to qualify.
 Seton Hill University does not recommend any particular lenders over any other lenders that currently offer alternative loan products.
-The Financial Aid Office will certify any loan that a student chooses to borrow from and all of the lenders that have done business with Seton Hill University students in the last 3 years can be found as part of any of the options listed below.
+The Financial Aid Office will certify any loan that a student chooses, and all of the lenders that have done business with Seton Hill University students in the last three years can be found through the options listed below.
 The total cost of attendance minus the student's total financial aid equals the maximum amount a student may borrow.